 I don’t mean to be the messenger of bad news but migrating away from HostGator is literally the best thing you can do for your load times.
 Plus your site won’t go down for no reason (trust me, I’ve been there).
 I use SiteGround who was rated the #1 host in that poll.
 Their speed technology is far superior and uses NGINX servers, solid states drives, PHP7 and a stack that makes your site load super fast.
 Here’s where HostGator was rated about #40 in this poll…

-Google Page Speed Insights are good for seeing if HostGator’s servers are slow, but GTmetrix is better for getting specific recommendations about your site speed.
-Look at the Page Speed and YSlow tab.
-Most of these items can be fixed by installing a cache plugin with Cloudflare, as well as optimizing images.
+Google Page Speed Insights is good for seeing if HostGator’s servers are slow, but Pingdom is much better for accuracy and getting specific recommendations about your site speed.
+Most items can be fixed by installing a cache plugin with Cloudflare, as well as optimizing images.

-Hopefully when you’re done, your GTmetrix report looks something like this…
+Hopefully when you’re done, your Pingdom report looks something like this…

 3. Install A Cache Plugin